How Wide Should Garden Paths Be for Easy Access and Less Mud?

 - Add stepping-out spaces near gates, corners, or toolsheds

 A path that is wide enough, firm enough, and logically placed will hold up much better in wet seasons.
+The goal is not just to create a route, but to create a route people will actually keep using without damaging the ground around it.

 Start with the main routes